davidlatwe/pyblish-plot/README.md

 Although we get the result by parsing plugin's source code into Python AST without actually running a real publish, but reading import statements and class attributes in plugin which may involves class inheritance and code evaluating (complicate!), hence we still need `pyblish.api.discover` to find plugins, and plugins will be imported.

 So, if you wish to plot without host (DCC App), move host dependent codes like import statements from top level scope into function scope.
+Or the plugin will be ignored due to `ImportError`.

 For example, from this
 ```python